jeffpar/pcjs/software/pcx86/sys/os2/ibm/1.3/index.md

 ### Directory of IBM OS/2 1.3 (Driver 1)

-     Volume in drive A is OS2 PMDD1
+     Volume in drive A is OS2 PMDD 1
      Directory of A:\

     IBMNULL  DRV     88160  11-02-90  12:00p